Fiware/showcase.gsma.dataModels/specs/ThreePhaseAcMeasurement/doc/spec.md

             -   type: [Number](http://schema.org/Number)
     -   Optional

--   `THDCurrent` : Total harmonic distortion of electrical current.
+-   `thdCurrent` : Total harmonic distortion of electrical current.
 The actual values will be conveyed by one subproperty per alternating current phase:
     L1, L2 and L3